mongodb/specifications/source/auth/auth.rst

 mechanism_properties
 	* Includes additional properties for the given mechanism.

 Each mechanism requires certain pieces of information to be present in a MongoCredential for authentication to occur.
-For example, `username`, `source` and `password` must be present if the mechanism is SCRAM-SHA-256.
-See the individual mechanism definitions for the information each mechanism requires for authentication.
+See the individual mechanism definitions in the "MongoCredential Properties" section.
+All requirements listed for a mechanism must be met for authentication to occur.

 Credential delimiter in URI implies authentication
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~